-- Contribution of the Kushana to the history of India
+- Contribution of the Kushana to the History of India

-- One-Liner Questions Answers from Kushan Empire:
+- One-Liner Questions and Answers from Kushan Empire:

 - Descriptive questions answer from the Kushan empire:

 After living in the Aksu region for about 100 years, Kujula Kadphises, the commander in chief of the Kushan of the Yu-Chi nation, assembled the people of other nations and took the title of Wang (King).
 His reign is considered to be 15-64 AD.
 He is the first known name in the history of Kadaphises.
 Kujula Kadphises first advanced south of the Hindu Kush Mountains, defeating the Pahlavis and capturing Kipin and Kabul.
 He then asserted his rights to bacteria.
 During this time he introduced copper coins to the south of the Hindu Kush.
-He was able to expand the kingdom from the Persian border to the Jhilam river or the Indus river through several war victories.
+He was able to expand the kingdom from the Persian border to the Jhilam River or the Indus River through several war victories.
 Some important Kushan Rulers are mentioned below.